Death of Allison Bailey: Career in the Nevada National Guard

 Allison Bailey joined the Nevada National Guard at age 17 after finishing high school at North Valleys High School.
 Following her enlistment, Bailey spent the next 16 years in the Guard, rising through the ranks to Sergeant first class (SFC) and became the senior noncommissioned officer at her unit stationed in Las Vegas.

 Alleged sexual assault

-Former Sergeant first class (SFC) Allison Bailey was the victim of an alleged sexual assault in the summer of 2020 when Bailey attended an event with her unit where she was allegedly drugged and sexually assaulted by a subordinate soldier.
+Former Sergeant first class (SFC) Allison Bailey was the victim of an alleged sexual assault in the summer of 2020 when Bailey attended an event with her unit where she was allegedly sexually assaulted by a subordinate soldier.

 Bailey did not report the assault at the time, but told her boyfriend, Sam Boyd, two months later about the incident.
 He stated that "She was very hesitant to report the sexual assault."

 Whistleblowing report

 In September 2020, Bailey blew the whistle in filing an inspector general (IG) complaint for bullying and a toxic work environment at the Nevada National Guard.
 The complaint followed the allegedly drugging and sexual assault by a subordinate soldier earlier that year.
 Following the, at the time unreported, incident, Bailey was ordered to serve as a performance evaluator for her alleged attacker.
 Following the order, Bailey requested a transfer away from the chain of command under Major Laurie Macafee who issued the order, and then pursued the IG complaint filing.

 Bailey's military evaluation records at the time highlighted that she was a "natural born leader with unlimited potential", "highly capable" and should be "promoted ahead of her peers" to First sergeant (1SG) at the level of E-8 "as soon as possible".
 Capt.
 Emerson Marcus of the Nevada National Guard described her as "a well-regarded member of the Nevada National Guard for more than a decade."